2.Pounding Mochi with the Fastest Mochi Maker in Japan

 Every industry has its own set of great tools.
 Musicians strive for the finest crafted instruments; artists use the highest quality brushes.
 And as for mathematicians?
 Well, it’s all about that good old-fashioned chalk.
 But this story isn’t about any ordinary chalk.

 That was even clearer when the chalk’s life expectancy seemed to be suddenly cut short.
-Announcements that Hagaromo could be going out of business resulted in a “chalk apocalypse” within the math world.
+Announcements that Hagoromo could be going out of business resulted in a “chalk apocalypse” within the math world.
 What followed was a frenzy of mass buying, hoarding and back alley dealing to discreetly sell the world-class chalk from professor to professor.
-Forget trying to hunt down a Tickle-Me-Elmo days before Christmas; the mathematics black market turned Hagaromo into a white-hot commodity among professors.
+Forget trying to hunt down a Tickle-Me-Elmo days before Christmas; the mathematics black market turned Hagoromo into a white-hot commodity among professors.

 Fortunately, a chalk savior soon came to the rescue.
 A Korean factory recently began reproducing the legendary writing implement.
 No longer did professors and theorists need to rely on shady inter-classroom trading to get their chalk fix.
 Harmony had been restored.